 Parking Regulations Overview

-The College is authorized to regulate and enforce parking of faculty, staff, students, and visitors to the College.
+St. John Fisher University is authorized to regulate and enforce parking of faculty, staff, students, and visitors to the University.

 Registered vehicles are not guaranteed a space based on limited available parking.
 Parking is on a "first-come, first-served" basis.
 It is the responsibility of all community members and visitors to park in lined spaces in the appropriately designated lots as indicated on the Parking Map [pdf].

-The College reserves the right to place a wheel lock and/or tow, at the owner’s expense, any vehicle found in violation of traffic regulations.
-The College will not be responsible for the loss of, damage to, or theft of any vehicle on College property.
+The University reserves the right to place a wheel lock and/or tow, at the owner’s expense, any vehicle found in violation of traffic regulations.
+The University will not be responsible for the loss of, damage to, or theft of any vehicle on University property.

-The College reserves the right to confiscate the keys of any person who, in the judgment of the Office Safety and Security, is unable to safely operate his/her vehicle.
+The University reserves the right to confiscate the keys of any person who, in the judgment of the Office Safety and Security, is unable to safely operate his/her vehicle.

-In addition, please review the College’s parking and traffic regulations in the Student Code of Conduct.
+In addition, please review the University’s in the Student Code of Conduct.

 Vehicles found in violation of parking and traffic regulations may be ticketed, wheel lock placed and/or be towed.
 Vehicle registrants are responsible for all fines and fees associated with policy enforcement.